GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

 point of view of the GCP VPC network, so "on-premises gateway" refers to the gateway that's connecting _to_ GCP.
--  **External IP address** or **GCP peer address**—a single static IP address (created dynamically for HA VPN)within a GCP project that exists at the edge of the GCP network.
+-  **External IP address** or **GCP peer address**—a single static IP address (created dynamically for HA VPN) within a GCP project that exists at the edge of the GCP network.
 -  **Dynamic routing**—GCP dynamic routing for VPN using the [Border Gateway Protocol (BGP)](https://wikipedia.org/wiki/Border_Gateway_Protocol).
+Note that HA VPN only supports dynamic routing.
 -  \<vendor-name>\<product-name> term
 -  \<vendor-name>\<product-name> term